Bicycle and Pedestrian Services

 68 Rankin Avenue

 The City of Asheville has several locations where you can safely secure your bike while you shop, work, or even if you live downtown.
 The City offers several locations, as listed above, where bikes can be stored.
 The lockers are safe, convenient, and easy to use.
 You can sign up today for only $10.00 a month.
-Simply complete the Bike Locker Application form and bring it to the Parking Services Office located at 45 Wall Street in Downtown Asheville.
+Simply complete the Bike Locker Application form online, or bring it to the Parking Services Office located at 45 Wall Street in Downtown Asheville.
 Call us for a tour of the locations, or stop by at the above listed locations and see them for yourself.
 If you have any questions, call us at 828-259-5792.

 NCDOT Pedestrian & Bicycle Road Safety Audits